tulika1508/fake_news_detection/README.md

 # fake_news_detection
 # About
 Recently, fake news detection on social media has garnered a lot of attention.
 A machine learning approach is preferred since the fundamental countermeasure of evaluating websites against a list of labelled fake news sources is rigid.
-Based on the language of news items, our study attempts to employ Natural Language Processing to quickly identify bogus news.

 # Dataset
 * "train.csv": A training dataset with the following attributes: